guylyons/guylyons/README.md

 - ⚡ Contributing to Project Browser (Drupal module)
 - 🔭 I’m currently writing a clipboard manager that works with pandoc.

 A Portland, Maine based developer.
 I specialize in Drupal, WordPress and Ruby on Rails applications.
-In the past I've also worked as a freelance designer and illustrator.

 <!--
 **guylyons/guylyons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.